amd/aocl-data-analytics/README-dev.md

 3. Type `"C:\Program Files (x86)\Intel\oneAPI\setvars.bat"` to load the Intel compiler environment variables (if your compiler is installed elsewhere then you will need to edit this command accordingly).

-4. Type `cmake .. -DCMAKE_Fortran_COMPILER=ifort` along with any (or none) of the following options depending on the build that is desired:
+4. Type `cmake -T ClangCL .. -DCMAKE_Fortran_COMPILER=ifort -DOpenMP_libomp_LIBRARY=\Path\to\libomp.lib` (it is best to use libiomp5md as that is what other AOCL Windows libraries are compiled with)` along with any (or none) of the following options depending on the build that is desired:

    * `-DBUILD_ILP64=On` for 64-bit integer build